BranchMetrics/cpp-branch-deep-linking-attribution/README.md

 There are several demo apps embedded in this repository, which you can find in the ***BranchSDK-Testbed*** folder.
 Please use these as a reference.

-Should you run into issues with the SDK, please check that they are present in the demo app before submitting any issue as a bug.
+Should you run into an issue with the SDK, please check that it is present in the demo app before submitting any issue as a bug.

 - Console HelloBranch -- The most basic application to demonstrate Branch Initialization and basic attribution.